jamiekt/jstark/README.md

 All of these features expect certain columns to be in the input dataframe.
 All of them require a column called Timestamp (of type [TimestampType()](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.types.TimestampType.html)) to indicate when the activity occurred and most expect additional columns too.
 BasketCount for example expects a column called Basket.

-jstark can tell you this information
+jstark can provide this information

 ```python
 pfg.references["BasketCount_1q1"]                  # ['Basket', 'Timestamp']